• Blog

 What is laminitis?

-When a horse gets laminitis, the blood flow to the laminae is affected and as a result causes inflammation to the tissues within the hoof, the laminae is stretched and weakened and is extremely painful for the horse.
+When a horse gets laminitis, the blood flow to the laminae is affected and as a result causes inflammation to the tissues within the hoof, the laminae is stretched and weakened, and this is extremely painful for the horse.

 What is laminitis?

-When a horse gets laminitis, the blood flow to the laminae is affected and as a result causes inflammation to the tissues within the hoof, the laminae is stretched and weakened and is extremely painful for the horse.
+When a horse gets laminitis, the blood flow to the laminae is affected and as a result causes inflammation to the tissues within the hoof, the laminae is stretched and weakened, and this is extremely painful for the horse.

 How to spot laminitis: